Finally I can show you a square that I made some weeks ago.

 Finally I managed to write down the two missing patterns for my Tunisian phone cozies.
 Yes, I know, it took some time…

-But all are now ready – YAY!
+But all are ready now!

-Please note: the patterns are not tested yet.
+Please note: The patterns are not tested yet.
 So, if you find any mistakes or have any question, please don‘t hesitate to contact me.

-Phone Cozy # 1
+Phone Cozy #1

 Phone Cozy #2